rob-myers/npc-cli-next/README.md

 w n.rob.resetSkin

 # pass from Vector3 to Vect for an internal function which only supports the latter
-click -2 | w n.rob.api.getLookAngle -
+click -2 | w n.rob.getLookAngle -

 w view.controls | assign '{minDistance:1}'